 We take walks, ride bikes, swim, and even just find cool things in the backyard.

 We spend about an hour a day on fun school work and then we just PLAY!
 After all… some days are just meant for playing. 🙂

-Yes, you might be considered a “mean” mom, but it’s ok
+Remember… You might be considered a “mean” mom, but that’s ok

 More Posts You Might Like: